scala/scala/spec/08-pattern-matching.md

 member method named `unapply` or `unapplySeq` that matches the pattern.

+An extractor pattern cannot match the value `null`.
+The implementation ensures that the `unapply`/`unapplySeq` method is not applied to `null`.

 An `unapply` method in an object $x$ _matches_ the pattern
 $x(p_1 , \ldots , p_n)$ if it takes exactly one argument and one of the following applies: